macsharma/large-scale-MCM/README.md

-# large-scale-MCM
+# Large-scale: MCM, LS-MCM, SVM, LS-SVM
-This is large scale Minimal complexity machines code using SGD, with both multiclass classification and multi-targer regression functionality.
-The code uses multiclass loss by weston and watkins and uses Bi and Bennet's rule for performing regression.
-You can select non-mercer kernels as well for SVM and MCM, perform L1, L2 and elastic net penalty.
+This is large scale Minimal complexity machines and Least squares minimal complexity machines code using SGD, with both multiclass classification and multi-targer regression functionality.
+The code uses multiclass loss by weston and watkins for MCM, Crammer and Singer's rule for LS-MCM and uses Bi and Bennet's rule for performing regression.
+You can select non-mercer kernels as well for SVM, MCM ,LS-MCM and LS-SVM and perform L1, L2 and elastic net penalty.
 The updates are done in primal and one can use kernel features or random fourier features and Nystrom features for learning non-linear hyperplanes.
+Thus, to scale up kernel methods it uses fixed size kernel using quadratic renyi entropy or kmeans.

 ## Code
 The code is written in Python 3.6 and requires the following packages